A documents management system in the HITRUST CSF context has significant implications for healthcare facilities and their providers.

 The audit trail feature, which is an extremely valuable component of most documents management systems in the HITRUST CSF context, makes it far quicker and easier to conduct a self-assessment of information, precluding the many downfalls that could occur without such technology features in place.

-H4 Tag: Password Management in Data Security
+Password Management in Data Security

 ePHI (electronic public health information) standards are beginning to intensify, and certain authentication factors for password management are one of the most immediate measures.